mmu-webdesign/l4-IWD-web-block/rwd-2-start-coding.md

 You will remember that by default browsers define a box size as `width or height + padding + border` = actual width or height.
 Applying `box-sizing: border-box;` means the width or height includes any padding and/or border.
 This tends to make life easier - you want a 200px wide box, that's what you now get.
 For a more detailed explanation see [Box Sizing explained on CSS Tricks](https://css-tricks.com/box-sizing/).

 At the moment this won't make any difference to you page.
-This comes later.
+That comes later.

 ### Flexible images